-1. Sportsmanlike conduct and student participant behavior
+h.
+Sportsmanlike conduct and student participant behavior

-All Tri-Valley students are expected conduct themselves appropriately, at all times.
+All Tri-Valley students are expected to conduct themselves appropriately, at all times.
 Vulgarities, fighting, disrespect to other players, coaches, fans, officials, and faculty members while in school or on a bus to and from another school will be treated severely.
-A coach may suspend an athlete from the team for unsportsmanlike conduct on or off the court or playing field.
+A student may be suspended from the team or club for unacceptable conduct.